liquidsnakeblue/AI-Pokemon-Trainer/readme.md

 There are two files in the root folder, `main.py` and `app.py`.

-Run `app.py`, you will get a web server which started in 8000 port and listening all addr, it have beautiful screen.
+Run `app.py`, you will get a web server which started in 8000 port and 8080 port used by websockets, it have beautiful screen.
 It's goal is for the normal user to watch how AI work.

 Run `main.py`, you will get a window that run by pyboy, you can see some detial in the console.
 It's goal is for test the AI.